Louis-Constant/test_git/README.md

-# coopgui
+# Coopgui

-coopgui is a php graphics library which allows you to build the front end part of your website very precisely by generating HTML, CSS and JavaScript. __(?)est-ce qu'il faut dire que coopgui génère l'HTML à chaque fois qu'une requete est envoyé (/?)__ Coopgui reduces the use of Javascript for security reasons. __(?)oui mais comment elle réduit ? en utilisant le JS que pour la partie graphique ? (=boutons et le responsive design ?) (/?)__
+Coopgui is a php graphics library which allows you to build the front end part of your website very precisely by generating HTML, CSS and JavaScript. __(?)est-ce qu'il faut dire que coopgui génère l'HTML à chaque fois qu'une requete est envoyé (/?)__ Coopgui reduces the use of Javascript for security reasons. __(?)oui mais comment elle réduit ? en utilisant le JS que pour la partie graphique ? (=boutons et le responsive design ?) (/?)__

-## Getting Started

-### Prerequisites
+## Prerequisites
 __(?)a server with php7 ? (/?)__

-### Basic Installation
+## Basic Installation
-Copy everything on your server.
-To  and make sure that the index.php file is
+Copy everything on your server. __(?)Faut-il préciser que pour générer le site il faut exécuter index.php ?(/?)__

-### coopgui arborescence
+## coopgui arborescence

-### Plugins
-coopgui generates a website by using plugins

-### How coopgui works
+## How coopgui works

+### HTML generation overview
-When a web browser sends a request, the [site/index.php](https://github.com/coopattitude/coopgui/blob/master/site/index.php) file, which is the main file of the site, is executed .
-This file will call each plugins.
+Coopgui generates the HTML of a web page by calling some of the plugins located in the [plugins](https://github.com/coopattitude/coopgui/tree/master/plugins) directory.
+When a web browser sends a request, the [site/index.php](https://github.com/coopattitude/coopgui/blob/master/site/index.php) file, which is the main file of the site, is executed.
+This file successively calls all the plugins it needs and pass them options.
+Each plugin returns a string containing HTML to the index.php file which then appends everything into an array.
+Eventually the array is sent using echo. (dernière phrase à reformuler)

+## Index.php

+## Plugins
+For coopgui to generate a web page you have to write plugins.
+A plugin represents a part of the page.
+For example a clock could be a plugin.
+The plugins must be inside the [plugins](https://github.com/coopattitude/coopgui/tree/master/plugins) directory and contain a PHP file for the HTML generation, a PHP file for the CSS generation and a JavaScript file for the JavaScript generation.

+### How to create a Plugin
+Create a This file have to define a php class with the name of the plugin.
+This class must inherit from the IrHtmlFather class which is located in the [system/Html](https://github.com/coopattitude/coopgui/tree/master/system/Html) directory.

+#### How to create a Plugin
+-Create a folder with the plugin name in the [plugins](https://github.com/coopattitude/coopgui/tree/master/plugins) directory.
+For example the IrHtmlInfo
+-Inside the plugin folder, create a php file with the plugin name.
+For example "IrHtmlInfo.php"
+A plugin must contain a php file which must contains

+# Autoloader

+#### CSS Generation

 ### How to create a website
 To create a website you need to slice it in several plugins.
-Each plugin represents a part of the site.
+Plus exactement.
+You have to glue plugins together, to nest them Each plugin represents a part of the site.
 The [site/index.php](https://github.com/coopattitude/coopgui/blob/master/site/index.php) file   in the site folder coopgui allows you to create plugins in the plugin folder.
 The site folder
 ### Example site

+## CSS

+## JavaScript

 Oh My Zsh comes with a shit load of plugins to take advantage of.
 You can take a look in the [plugins](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins) directory and/or the [wiki](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins) to see what's currently available.